ItsGomeZ/ItsGomeZ/README.md

 ## Hi there 👋

+I am a computer engineering student currently working in the Administration of Justice in Spain.

+I like learning about computer science and other areas of science.

 <!--
 **ItsGomeZ/ItsGomeZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.